Nextome/GeoJsonify/README.md

  * Add your own Google Maps and Mapbox API keys in _strings.xml_;

 We'll also be happy to accept your pull requests.

+## Read More
+Read more about adding a GeoJson layer on maps on our [blog](https://medium.com/nextome/show-a-geojson-layer-on-google-maps-osm-mapbox-on-android-cd75b8377ba).

 ## Install the app
 GeoJson Viewer is available for free on [Google Play](https://play.google.com/store/apps/details?id=com.nextome.geojsonviewer).